jdelia/genesis-agent-profiles-extended/README.md

 2. Upload the entire `genesis-agent-profiles-extended-plugin` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. That's it!
 There is no settings panel for this plugin.
 5. This plugin adds a new image size of 200 x 200 for the agent’s featured image.
-If you already have images uploaded, you will need to regenerate your thumbnail images.
+If you already have images uploaded and want to use the new image size, you will need to regenerate your thumbnail images.
 See readme.txt for instructions.

 ### Upload